SUNSET OF FURMANKIND

 — by Ted R. Blasingame

 Jon looked across the compound and let a smile spread across his feline face.
-Even after four and a half months since they had returned to Earth from their stay on the orbital space station, Dante was still wearing the large dog collar he had purchased from one of the shops in Sebra's entertainment district.
+Even after four and a half months since they had returned to Earth from their stay on the orbital space station, Dante was still wearing the large dog collar he had purchased from one of the shops in Sebra's commercial district.
 Although Dante was not canine, it was the only one he could find that was large enough to fit him and still be loose.
 From its size, it was assumed to be for one of the large breeds like a Malamute or a Great Pyrenees.
 No one knew why a pet-free environment like a space station would have a shop with a section that sold pet-related items, but Dante had picked it up on a whim, citing that he missed the gold chain he used to wear around his neck until it began to snag on his fur.
 Jenni had later presented him with a shining chrome tag with his name on it that she'd had made locally.
 Marcy reminded them that they would be issued actual military-style dog tags when they were finally assigned to a colony, but now it was merely a novelty.

 Other Furs teased him about the collar, but the primary purpose for getting it was to be noticed, so he seemed pleased anytime someone brought it up.
 It was that tag that had caught Jon's attention, reflecting the early summer sun shining down through the overhead treetops.